« back to list

 Foundation (First-Year) Evaluation

 After review by the Experimental and Foundation Studies Faculty, Experimental and Foundation Studies Dean, and a member of the Academic Standing committee, the student may be academically dismissed.
 A student who desires to return to RISD after being dismissed from Foundation Studies may be required to re-apply for admission through the Admissions office rather than be eligible for the readmission procedure

-Foundation Studies courses are prerequisites to the courses within a major.
+Experimental and Foundation Studies courses are prerequisites to the courses within a major.
 A student who receives an F or W in one or more of the three Foundation studios: Drawing, Design or Spatial Dynamics must make up that course.
-There are two ways to do so: (a) Summer Foundation Studies at RISD or (b) retake the course in Foundation Studies within 12 months.
+There are two ways to do so: (a) Summer Experimental and Foundation Studies at RISD or (b) retake the course in Experimental and Foundation Studies within 12 months.